You can become one of the 100+ people making a positive impact

 Q: Why is SRWC doing this?
 We already raise a significant amount of money for charity.

 A: The recent survey of SRWC members showed interest in expanding our philanthropic impact in the community.
-The Power of 100 will accomplish this by allowing us to identify and support a specific need in the community.
+The Power of 100 will accomplish this by allowing us to identify and support a specific need in the community and give a larger reward.

 Q: Why should I join the Power of 100?